 |Swankest playing pretend with himself|

-An entire document was created which debunked this shitty strawman, but the proof can be summarised as this:
+An entire document was created which debunked this shitty straw man, but the proof can be summarized as this:

 - Swankest is infamous for using alt accounts on Discord.

 - Swankest claims that Zardoz created the server, but Zardoz’s account was created a day after the server.

 - Additionally, Zardoz’s first public message on the server was made 2 months after its creation.

 - Zardoz doesn’t use his own server.
 Out of the 80 000 messages, he posted only 72.

 |Zardoz’s back when he was in high school|

 Swankest has a vague sympathy for Russia.
 Russian is the second language after Czech he records the most mod versions of.
 He also pays close attention to the Russian chat in his server and seems to be able to read Cyrillic, although he responds with a weird mix of Russian and Czech.

 His weird infatuation with Russia rose to prominence when he stopped posting walkthroughs and spammed dubious videos during the 2022 Russian invasion on Ukraine: